mlesniew/PicoPrometheus/README.md

 ## License

-The Prometheus C++ Library for ESP8266 is open-source software licensed under the GNU GPLv3 license.
+This library is open-source software licensed under the GNU GPLv3 license.